 The total fiscal impact of this program is unknown at the moment.
 This is a pilot program and there are no initial revenue estimates as this is one option for developers to pursue to reduce their project-related VMT impacts.
 Any revenue collected through the VMT Program will be for restricted use only as per the program regulations.
-All revenue will be recorded in the Transportation Projects Fund, VMT Mitigation Bank Program revenue account to be set up at a later date.
+All revenue will be recorded in the Transportation Projects Fund, VMT Mitigation Bank Program revenue account to be setup at a later date.

-Prepared by: Philip Nitollama, City Traffic Engineer Approved by: Gilbert Hernandez, Public Works Director Certified as to availability of funds: Kristie Thomas, Finance Director/Assistant Chief Financial Officer Approved by: Kris Martinez, Assistant City Manager Approved as to form: Jack Liu, Interim City Attorney
+Prepared by: Philip Nitollama, City Traffic Engineer Approved by: Gilbert Hernandez, Public Works Director Certified as to availability of funds: Approved by: Approved as to form: Kristie Thomas, Finance Director/Assistant Chief Financial Officer Kris Martinez, Assistant City Manager Jack Liu, Interim City Attorney

-Attachment:
+Attachments: